18F/identity-design-system/CONTRIBUTING.md

 ## Purpose

-The repository serves a two-fold purpose: to document design decisions as a living style guide and to serve as the sole repository for Login.gov assets (css, js, images, fonts, and documents).
+The repository serves a two-fold purpose: to document design decisions as a living style guide and to serve as the sole repository for login.gov assets (css, js, images, fonts, and documents).

 Setup is slightly different for both of these purposes.
 Follow the steps below to get started.